 - Limited staff (1) make serving greater numbers of districts, educators, and internal OSPI teams difficult.
 This has become especially noticeable during this period of increased demand for remote learning and freely accessible quality digital resources. - Adoption of an open licensing policy by OSPI in 2016, also the first of its kind by a state education agency, led to requirements for all instructional materials created by staff, contractors, and grantees to be openly licensed.
-As a result, resources created through programs funded through the legislature like
+As a result, resources created through programs funded through the legislature like ClimeTime, Digital Citizenship/Media

-ClimeTime, Digital Citizenship/Media Literacy, and Kip Tokuda Memorial Civil Liberties Public Education, are also being made available to everyone via the Washington OER Hub.
+OER Project Office of Superintendent of Public Instruction Literacy, and Kip Tokuda Memorial Civil Liberties Public Education, are also being made available to everyone via the Washington OER Hub.
 This has required internal support for the policy as well as technical assistance and OER development training to additional OSPI grantees.